-We see the BSC and the ELEXON team as enablers to innovation in services and business models that will bring benefits to our customers, end consumers and society as a whole.
-Central market arrangements and systems will have a vital role to play in progress to deliver net zero.
+We see the BSC and the Elexon team as enablers to innovation in services and business models that will bring benefits to our customers, end consumers and society as a whole.
+Central market arrangements and systems will have a vital role to play in progress towards the net zero emissions target.